Norodom Sihamoni: Personal life

 The King is a bachelor and has no children.
 As Cambodia is not a hereditary monarchy, but rather an elective monarchy, his future successor will be determined by the Royal Council of the Throne, chosen from the lineage of one of the two royal houses of Cambodia, in accordance with the country's constitution.
-His parents, King-Father Norodom Sihanouk and Queen-Mother Norodom Monineath, when questioned about Sihamoni's marital status, once remarked that he was uninterested in relationships and is instead, rather committed to a monastic way of life, underpinned by Buddhist principles.
-In some respects, Sihamoni is regarded somewhat as an enigmatic figure, with the available literature pointing to a "reflective, deliberate and cultured man" who apparently had reservations in becoming King, yet in spite of this, humbly assumed the solemn responsibility of his position, whilst holding "his cards close to his chest."
+His parents, King-Father Norodom Sihanouk and Queen-Mother Norodom Monineath, were once questioned by journalists about Sihamoni's marital status and when he was planning to get married.
+In response, the Queen-Mother replied that her son "only feels Buddhist" and that "he confines himself to Buddhism."
+The King-Father added that because of this, his son's affection for women is akin to that of "as his sisters" and that "he dares not to make a deep relationship."
+This reportedly reflects Sihamoni's adherence to a monastic way of life which is underpinned by austere piety and devotion to faith.
+Although this "lifelong bachelor" status has also resulted in some interrogations and rumors about his sexuality.
+In some respects, Sihamoni is regarded somewhat as an enigmatic figure, with the available literature pointing to a "reflective, deliberate and cultured man" who apparently had reservations in becoming king, yet in spite of this, humbly assumed the solemn responsibility of his position, whilst holding "his cards close to his chest."

 Interests

-Apart from his interest in the arts and culture, which is well-documented, it is reported that the king "is a man of simple tastes."
+It has been reported that the king "is a man of simple tastes", with a strong interest in the arts and culture.
 Purportedly, in his free time he enjoys the peace of meditation, reading, exercising, listening to classical music such as by the likes of Beethoven and observance to traditional Buddhist rituals.
-In addition, it is reported that he enjoys comedy films, is the occasional fan of chocolates, and likes to keep up with current events and news, balancing his personal interests with that of his busy and strict schedule as head of state.
-His commitment to the duties of a monarch could be seen in 2011 where he famously declined to attend the royal wedding of then Kate Middleton and Prince William, which the British tabloids headlined as a "snub."
-This was quickly refuted by Ministry of Foreign Affairs officials who informed that a declination notification was indeed advised and that no snub occurred whatsoever.
-Moreover, alongside having an interest in DVDs relating to ballet and opera in general, he is also skilled at playing the piano and is reputedly a keen reader of reviews covering the Czech theatre scene.
+In addition, it is reported that he enjoys comedy films, is the occasional fan of chocolates, and likes to keep up with current events and news.
+Moreover, alongside having an interest in DVDs relating to ballet and opera in general, he also plays piano and is reputedly a keen reader of reviews covering the Czech theatre scene.

+Wealth

+During speeches that Prime Minister Hun Sen delivered in November 2020 and August 2021, he made rare public references about the King's wealth by mentioning that compared to other monarchies in the world, Cambodia's monarchy is amongst the poorest.
+He further added that the King does not have his own private property.
+However, these factors, Sen noted, were irrelevant, as more importantly, Sihamoni has a generous heart towards his people as evident by his philanthropic contributions.

 Languages

-Besides his native Khmer, Norodom Sihamoni speaks Czech fluently, the only ruling monarch in the world to do so.
+Besides his native Khmer, Sihamoni speaks Czech fluently, being the only ruling monarch in the world to do so.
 The king is also fluent in French and is a conversational speaker of English and Russian.
 He has basic fluency in Mandarin as well.

 Filmography

-Then Prince Sihamoni during the 1960s and 1990s starred in a few films, mainly directed by his father, who was a prolific and accomplished film-maker.
+Then-Prince Sihamoni during the 1960s and 1990s starred in a few films, mainly directed by his father, who was a prolific film-maker.
 He has also been the subject of documentaries and directed a few films himself.